‘Historic step’ as census data on LGBT+ populations published for first time

 The capital also had higher proportions of people identifying as trans men (0.16%) and trans women (0.16%) when compared with the rest of England and Wales.

-It was also the region with the highest proportion of people who identified with an LGBT+ orientation (4.3%) while the local authority with the highest such percentage was Brighton and Hove (10.7%).
+It was also the region with the highest proportion of people who identified with an LGB+ orientation (4.3%) while the local authority with the highest such percentage was Brighton and Hove (10.7%).

 Stonewall chief executive Nancy Kelley said: “For the past two centuries of data gathering through our national census, LGBTQ+ people have been invisible, with the stories of our communities, our diversity and our lives missing from the national record.